An employee stock purchase plan, or ESPP, can provide employees of a company a vehicle through which to purchase that company’s stock.

 Following these rules, the tax reporting is:

 |Capital Gain/Loss *||$25.00||($15.50)||($20.00)|

 How an ESPP Is Taxed When the Purchase Date Price Is Less Than the Offering Price

-In addition to exploring a scenario that the purchase date price is greater than the offering date price, it makes sense to consider the alternative: a scenario that the purchase date price is less than the offering date price.
+In addition to exploring a scenario where the purchase date price is greater than the offering date price, it makes sense to consider the alternative: a scenario where the purchase date price is less than the offering date price.

 Keeping all else constant, let’s explore the same example with a purchase date price of $8.00 per share.